Dynamics-Learning-Workshop/Legged-Robots-Bootcamp/README.md

 # Bootcamp for Legged Robots
 ## Introduction
 This is a learning bootcamp of mine for legged robotics, i.e., bipeds and quadrupeds.
-In which, we have three main camps:
+In which, we have 2 main camps:
-1. $\texttt{3D walker}$: Naive simulator from scratch, which consists the development of:
+1. **3D Walker**: Naive simulator from scratch, which consists the development of:
     - [Hopper](/bootcamp_scripts/1_hopper_dynamics/README.md)
     - [Hopper Control](/bootcamp_scripts/2_hopper_control/README.md)
     - [Passive Walker](/bootcamp_scripts/3_passive_walker/README.md)